 Jiu jitsu and human spirit: Some of the best experiences I have had through jiu jitsu have nothing to do with competition or titles, but instead work at the level of social work and human advancement.
-A dear student of mine, Claude Levy, often travels to Africa for work and family.
+A dear student of mine, Claude Levy, often travels to Africa for work and .
 When a true jiu jitsu student travels, jiu jitsu travels with him!
-Mr Levy often teaches friends and impromptu classes with locals in the kingly art.
+Mr Levy often teaches and impromptu with locals in the kingly .
 The amazing thing about jiu jitsu is that as soon as people feel it, they immediately take note of its value – even if they have no prior experience.
-Getting jiu jitsu out into the is always a good thing.
+Getting jiu jitsu out into the world is always a good thing.
 Who knows – a spark can light a fire and a fire can become a blaze and a blaze become an inferno.
-Who is to say where the next great will come from?
+Who is to say where the next great champion will come from?
 Is it not possible that casual exposure to a new art could not set in motion events that could create something truly significant?
-That is why I love to students carry jiu jitsu wherever they go.
-Mr Levy teaches to games keepers who often use technique to restrain poachers who threaten endangered African wildlife – a cause that is particularly dear to my .
-Every serious jiu jitsu student has a teacher of them somewhere – the experience is so intense that we love to reenact it as teacher.
+That is why I love to see students carry jiu jitsu wherever they .
+Mr Levy teaches to games keepers who often use grappling to restrain poachers who threaten endangered African wildlife – a cause that is particularly dear to my .
+Every serious jiu jitsu student has a teacher inside of them somewhere – the experience is so intense that we love to reenact it as teacher.
 Whilst competition may be the means of gaining distinction in jiu jitsu – There will always be more pleasure in jiu jitsu as a means of bringing people together than any competition.

 No tags for this post.